abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 self around, showing it off to other people—which is not very inspiring.

-We have the opportunity to establish a sense of respectfulness and humility not just once a year, but in our day-to-day lives: how we live with each other, how we treat each other, and how we engage with the world around us.
+We have the opportunity to establish a sense of respectfulness and humility not just once a year, but in our day-to-day lives—how we live with each other, how we treat each other, and how we engage with the world around us.
 We can frequently think about meditation techniques and methodologies.
 But when we reflect on the qualities that help the mind